 I’m hashtag blessed.
 For real, traveling to exotic places you see on Instagram isn’t cheap when you account for air and ground travel, accommodations, food and alcohol, and fun excursions.

-With places like Iceland and Paris being pretty expensive places while Ireland’s Airbnbs seem more affordable, I averaged night accommodations at $75, which is $2,250 each month.
-However, food, fun, and travel to said food and fun are dependent on what I’m doing that day.
-For my upcoming trip, I broadly budgeted for $150 a day ($4,500 month) for the aforementioned, making note that not every day will be a tour since most days will involve working.
+However, budgeting for food, fun, and travel to said food and fun are dependent on what I’m doing that day.
+For my three-month trip, I broadly budgeted for $100 a day ($3,000 month) for the restaurants and tour packages as well as trains, planes, and automobiles.

-At $6,750 a month ($225 a day for you playing at home), a three-month trip pushes well over $20K.
-So, how am I affording this?
-For the past few months, I’ve stayed at my parents’ house and banked my paychecks.
-Returning back home has provided me a nest egg that I can use as a backup to spread my wings.
+So, how did I afford it?
+For months prior to my trip, I moved into my parents’ house and banked my paychecks.
+Returning back home provided me with a nest egg that I can use as a backup to spread my wings.
 Bird analogies aside, did you caught the word ‘backup.’

-My plan is to continue working in my freelance editor position full time, dedicating 40 hours (or more) a week to earn an income while I float from country to country.
-Ideally, I’ll be able to earn enough to not dip into my blossoming savings account.
+I worked as a freelance editor position full time; dedicating 40 hours (or more) a week to earn an income while I floated from country to country.
+I earned enough to avoid dipping into my blossoming savings account.

 What are accommodations in Europe like for $75 a night?

-Since I make a comfortable amount for my age and I have pretty minimal expenses at home (less than a grand each month), I’m opting to stay in Airbnbs over hostels and hotels.
-While I am not sponsored by Airbnb, I will say that their service has changed travel for fellow single thirty-somethings.
+Since I make a comfortable amount and I have pretty minimal expenses at home (less than a grand each month), I’m opting to stay in Airbnbs over hostels and hotels.
+While I am not sponsored by Airbnb, I will say that their service has changed travel for fellow single 30-somethings.

-An Airbnb that accommodates multiple travelers can have the benefit of securely locking your room at a reasonable price without losing the comradely of a flock of wanderlusts.
-Hostels are a hub of like-minded explorers who would rather spend more on getting to and being at the destination than sleeping in privacy.
+An Airbnb that accommodates multiple travelers can have the benefit of securely locking your room without losing the comradely of a flock of wanderlusts.
+Hostels are a hub of like-minded explorers who would rather spend more on getting to and being at the destination than privacy.
 These shared rooms can leave much to be desired when you’re trying to sleep over the snores of strangers.

 Hotels, even the cheap ones, allow you to leave your suitcase with more piece of mind than in a hostel.
 Having a private bathroom is also another comfortable perk of hotel living.
 However, these amenities come with a price.
 Not only are these sleeping arrangements more expensive but you also lose out on the opportunities of sharing experiences with others.
 Fellow travelers can let you in on real-time reviews of popular tourist traps as well as unique adventures few know about online.